Table of Contents

 - questions to which the answer is not difficult, it does not require long reflection

-- questions which fit on one screen and don’t look complicated
+- questions that fit on one screen and don’t look complicated

 - questions which are simple single choice questions, not a table with multiple fields